ory/sdk/clients/client/go/docs/CreateOrganizationOnboardingPortalLinkBody.md

 `func (o *CreateOrganizationOnboardingPortalLinkBody) HasExpiresAt() bool`

 HasExpiresAt returns a boolean if a field has been set.

+### GetProxyAcsUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetProxyAcsUrl() string`

+GetProxyAcsUrl returns the ProxyAcsUrl field if non-nil, zero value otherwise.

+### GetProxyAcsUrlOk

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetProxyAcsUrlOk() (*string, bool)`

+GetProxyAcsUrlOk returns a tuple with the ProxyAcsUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProxyAcsUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) SetProxyAcsUrl(v string)`

+SetProxyAcsUrl sets ProxyAcsUrl field to given value.

+### HasProxyAcsUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) HasProxyAcsUrl() bool`

+HasProxyAcsUrl returns a boolean if a field has been set.

+### GetProxyOidcRedirectUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetProxyOidcRedirectUrl() string`

+GetProxyOidcRedirectUrl returns the ProxyOidcRedirectUrl field if non-nil, zero value otherwise.

+### GetProxyOidcRedirectUrlOk

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetProxyOidcRedirectUrlOk() (*string, bool)`

+GetProxyOidcRedirectUrlOk returns a tuple with the ProxyOidcRedirectUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProxyOidcRedirectUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) SetProxyOidcRedirectUrl(v string)`

+SetProxyOidcRedirectUrl sets ProxyOidcRedirectUrl field to given value.

+### HasProxyOidcRedirectUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) HasProxyOidcRedirectUrl() bool`

+HasProxyOidcRedirectUrl returns a boolean if a field has been set.

+### GetProxySamlAudienceOverride

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetProxySamlAudienceOverride() string`

+GetProxySamlAudienceOverride returns the ProxySamlAudienceOverride field if non-nil, zero value otherwise.

+### GetProxySamlAudienceOverrideOk

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetProxySamlAudienceOverrideOk() (*string, bool)`

+GetProxySamlAudienceOverrideOk returns a tuple with the ProxySamlAudienceOverride field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProxySamlAudienceOverride

+`func (o *CreateOrganizationOnboardingPortalLinkBody) SetProxySamlAudienceOverride(v string)`

+SetProxySamlAudienceOverride sets ProxySamlAudienceOverride field to given value.

+### HasProxySamlAudienceOverride

+`func (o *CreateOrganizationOnboardingPortalLinkBody) HasProxySamlAudienceOverride() bool`

+HasProxySamlAudienceOverride returns a boolean if a field has been set.

+### GetProxyScimServerUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetProxyScimServerUrl() string`

+GetProxyScimServerUrl returns the ProxyScimServerUrl field if non-nil, zero value otherwise.

+### GetProxyScimServerUrlOk

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetProxyScimServerUrlOk() (*string, bool)`

+GetProxyScimServerUrlOk returns a tuple with the ProxyScimServerUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProxyScimServerUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) SetProxyScimServerUrl(v string)`

+SetProxyScimServerUrl sets ProxyScimServerUrl field to given value.

+### HasProxyScimServerUrl

+`func (o *CreateOrganizationOnboardingPortalLinkBody) HasProxyScimServerUrl() bool`

+HasProxyScimServerUrl returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)